-The majority of the focus of the RRLIP’s work is directed toward 4 key priorities that were identified by local research, community forums and feedback gathered from local community stakeholders as well as newcomers living in Regina themselves.
+The majority of the focus of the RRLIP’s work is directed toward 4 key priorities that were identified by local research, community forums and feedback gathered from local community stakeholders, as well as newcomers themselves.

 These consultations and research identified the following local priorities for increasing successful settlement and integration outcomes for newcomers to Regina: